prabhuinbarajan/python-github-webhooks/README.rst

 ::
-if you are on ubuntu/debian: run sudo apt-get -y install libapache2-mod-wsgi but if you are on mac: run brew install homebrew/apache/mod_wsgi
+if you are on ubuntu/debian: run sudo apt-get -y install libapache2-mod-wsgi but if you are on mac, instead run:

+   brew install homebrew/apache/mod_wsgi

    sudo vi /etc/apache2/httpd.conf